What's in this page

 In API-Only Mode, your server and/or client apps securely interact with our API Gateway, passing the details of the current page and asking for relevant campaign variations and recommendations.
-Our "classic" client script is not integrated in your website at all.
+Our “classic” client script is not integrated into your website at all.

-The response is a JSON payload, which can either be based on a built-in schema (in case of recommendations), or a customer-defined payload (for Custom API Campaigns).
-It is then the caller's responsibility to parse the response and act on it, performing all needed rendering.
-The client also needs to report back any engagement with the chosen variations or significant user events.
-Unlike in the Web Mode, it's also your job to define and store user & session IDs (see Basic Concepts).
+The response is a JSON payload, either based on a built-in schema (in case of recommendations) or a customer-defined payload (for Custom API Campaigns).
+The caller’s responsibility is to parse the response and act on it, performing all needed rendering.
+The client also needs to report any engagement with the chosen variations or significant user events.
+Unlike in the web Mode, it’s also your job to define and store user and session IDs (see Basic Concepts).

 In Hybrid Mode, you both integrate our client-side scripts and call our APIs.
-Each method is responsible for a subset of the running experiences, but all are running for the same users and potentially for the same page.
+Each method is responsible for a subset of the running experiences, but all run for the same users and potentially for the same page.